LreeLenn/planet-basemap/README.md

 ## CLI tool

-The tool allows you to list and download basemap quads that instersect with area of interest, and have controls such as date range and check for final coverage before download.
+The tool allows you to list and download basemap quads that intersect with area of interest, and have controls such as date range and check for final coverage before download.
 The CLI also allows you to export the mosaics list as needed and can handle GeoJSON and KML files, and includes a tool to convert shapefiles to GeoJSON files for use with this tool.